 Key Takeaways from the Q1 2022 – Industrial Market: Southern California

-- In Southern California, 42.5 million square feet is under development, which is the greatest ever.
+- In Southern California, 42.5 million square feet are under development, the greatest ever.

 - Over the last year, the asking rent has increased by 18.8%.